K-Scorpio/scorpiosec/content/en/posts/HTB-Resource.md

 The script contains a list of supported principals, so let's use one of them.

-1. Generate an SSH key for support.
+1. Generate an SSH key for `support`.

 ```
 ssh-keygen -t rsa -b 4096 -f id_rsa_support